 ATMs on Sumatra are a bit tricky.
 Sometimes they work, sometimes they don’t, sometimes they are empty and sometimes you can only withdraw 500,000 IDR (hard when you have to pay tours or accommodation).
 And then there is the casual mati lampu (electricity cut).
 So we usually advise to either bring cash from your home country or withdraw whenever you can.
 Multiple credit cards are also a plus.
 The airports are a good spot to withdraw cash from the ATMS there.
 If you have a private driver or take a tourist bus, ask the driver to stop for ATMs along the way.

-If you book tours, accommodation or transport in advance you can also ask if you can pay via bank transfer.
+If you book tours, accommodation or transport in advance you can also ask if you can pay via bank transfer or Paypal.
 With that you don’t have to carry so much money with you when traveling Sumatra.
 Paying with credit card is mostly only possible in bigger shops in the cities, Indomaret and the like.

-Side note: There is no ATMs in Bukit Lawang.
+Side note: There is no ATM in Bukit Lawang.

 Sumatra Accommodation